dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 }
 ```

-You can switch event names by the mainnet of Ethereum or by Ropsten testnet, though we think you would continue to use the same event names in many cases.
+You can switch event names based on the Ethereum mainnet or Ropsten testnet, although in many cases you will likely use the same event names.

 ```typescript
 import {FunctionEvent} from '@devprotocol/khaos-core'